shiranGinige/CodeCleaner/readme.md

-1. Open the CommentEaterTest.cs
+1. Open the Tests.cs
 2. Specify the solution directory
-3. Run the Eat_Test
+3. Run the Eat tests